How to Get a Business Credit Card

 Managing Expenses

 Business credit cards are excellent at giving businesses separate identities.
-This is one of the reasons most businesses apply for a business credit card in the first place.
+This is one of the reasons most businesses apply for them in the first place.
 With this separation, accounting for expenses and tax is made easier, and there are no mix-ups.

 Personal guarantees could be considered the downside of business credit cards.